skateco/skate/README.md

 - Service
   - [ ] maybe static ips?
   - [ ] use quorum_up and quorum_down in keepalived to toggle a 503 in ingress.
-  - [ ] remove ip from the pool before a pod in a service is removed